korito1416/ClimateSocialPolicy/sec3_FaynmanKac.rst

    dX_t = \mu(X_t) dt + \sigma(X_t) dW_t

-These dynamics could be the outcome of an optimization problem or they could be the socially inefficient outcome of a market equilibrium.
 Consider the evaluation of discounted utility where the instantaneous contribution is :math:`U(x)`, where :math:`x` is the realization of a state vector :math:`X_t`.
 The function :math:`V` is known to satisfy a